coderefinery/git-intro/content/level.md

 ### Projects with few persons: changes are reviewed by others

-- The `main` branch is write-protected.
 - You create new feature branches for changes.
 - Changes are reviewed before they are merged to the `main` branch (more about that in the [collaborative Git lesson](https://coderefinery.github.io/git-collaborative/)).
+- The `main` branch is write-protected and can only be changed with pull requests or merge requests.

 ### When you distribute releases